007revad/Synology_Recover_Data/README.md

 ### Extra steps if the volume is encrypted

 After booting into Ubuntu:
-1. Plug in the USB drive containing the *.rkey file or files, or browse to the network share where the location of your *.rkey file or files.
+1. Plug in the USB drive containing the *.rkey file or files, or browse to the network share where your *.rkey file or files are located.
 3. Copy the *.rkey file or files to Home.

 ### Setup in Ubuntu